 The resources on this page will help you identify what actions you can or cannot take with your article after publication.

-If you have not published YET, you may want to review the resources in this guide for Negotiating Rights in Contracts.
+If you have not published YET, you may want to review the Negotiation resources on this page.

 Just because a publisher's standard contract may include or exclude certain rights, you have the right to negotiate the contract to maintain additional rights or to increase open access to your work.